The 6 Best Slam Balls Reviewed -

 From this position you can easily squat down to retrieve the ball, work your arms to raise it over head and repeat the exercise.
 Engage your core by contracting your abdomen with every rep to really hit all your muscles with this one workout.

 By doing this quickly or with a heavy weight, you will work up a sweat and really get out of breath.
 The full body movement works each part of your body to full effect and slamming can be used as a great burn out exercise.
+At this point of your exercise, it will be good to equip yourself with a nice piece of a gym workout towel.

 There are a lot of benefits to incorporating this movement into your workout including burning more calories, developing overall strength, and toning your entire body.